Kritika30032002/To-Do-List-Application/README.md

  2. Edit task names by double-clicking on them.
  3. Mark tasks as completed by clicking on the checkbox.
  4. Delete tasks by clicking on the trash icon.
- 5. Using voice command feature to add task
+ 5. Using voice command feature to add, edit and delete task

 Our to-do list application supports voice command for adding tasks effortlessly.
 Here's how you can use it :
  1. Click on the "Start Voice Command" button